Introduction to Multi-Armed Bandits: A necessary and sufficient assumption on the prior

-\item \emph{Multiple arms (general case):} The algorithms in \citet{ICexploration-ec15}, both \RepeatedHiddenExploration and the one for pseudo-regret, extend to $K>2$ arms.
-Both work for independent priors (as in Lemma~\ref{BIC:lm:prop-independent}); the former works for correlated priors, under a version of assumption~\eqref{BIC:eq:prop}.
+\RepeatedHE and the optimal pseudo-regret algorithm from \citet{ICexploration-ec15} extend to $K>2$ arms under independent priors. \RepeatedHE also works for correlated priors, under a version of assumption~\eqref{BIC:eq:prop}; however, it is unclear whether this assumption is necessary.
+Both algorithms require a \emph{warm-start}: some pre-determined number of samples from each arm.
 Regret bounds for both algorithms suffer exponential dependence on $K$ in the worst case.
-Very recently, \citet{Selke-BE-2019} improved this to $\poly(K)$ for independent priors.
+Very recently, \citet{Selke-PoIE-ec21} improved this dependence to $\poly(K)$ for Bayesian regret and independent priors (more on this below).

-\item \emph{Dependence on the prior:} Regret bounds for incentivized exploration come with constants that can be arbitrarily large depending on the prior.
-While such dependence appears unavoidable, \citet{Selke-BE-2019} confine it to the additive term. \footnote{That is, \citet{Selke-BE-2019} achieve regret bounds of the form $c_\mP+f(T)$, where $c_\mP$ is the prior-dependent term that does not depend on $T$ and $f(T)$ is the ``main term" that does not depend on the prior $\mP$.
-This is an improvement over regret bounds of the form $c_\mP \cdot f(T)$, as in \citet{ICexploration-ec15}.} In fact, they prove that Thompson Sampling (see Chapter~\ref{ch:TS}) is BIC if is initialized with sufficiently many samples from each arm.

-\item \emph{Explorability:} Absent assumptions on the prior, it may be the case that some arms are not \emph{explorable}: cannot be explored with any positive probability by any BIC algorithm.
-The algorithm in \citet{ICexplorationGames-ec16} explores all explorable actions, and achieves instance-dependent pseudo-regret $O(\log T)$ relative to the best explorable action.